 As you can see the most probable outcome is going to be Team A - 1, Team B - 0.
 You can also multiply the possibilities of each score together and get the chances of that particular score (1-0).
 In our case, it will be 0.3202 x 0.4386 = 0.1404 or 14.04%.

 Congratulations, now you know how to calculate the score lines.
-Compare your results with the odds offered by the top online bookmakers and see if you can find anything you can take advantage of.
-Adds some personal knowledge to it and no bookmaker would be able to stop you.
+Compare your results with the odds offered by the online bookies and see if you can find anything you can take advantage of.
+Add some personal knowledge to it and no bookmaker would be able to stop you.

 A couple of things before you can go, it is not enough to know just the most probable outcome.
 What about the draw scenario?
 Don’t worry, we got you covered here as well.
 Instead of finding the chances of each draw separate, we can calculate the possibility of a draw occurring regardless of a score.

-Of course, by doing so, we are exposing ourselves to the infinite amount of options but how often have you seen a football match that finished at 6-6 or 10-10?
+Of course, by doing so, we are exposing ourselves to the infinite amount of options but how often have you seen a football match that finished at 6:6 or 10:10?
 We bet you won’t even be able to come up with one right now.
-The chances of such scores happening are close to zero, therefore we can easily neglect them.
+The chances of such scores happening are close to zero, therefore we can simply neglect them.

-Poisson Distribution is a very handy tool.
-Unfortunately, it is a simple prediction model, which does not work for many factors.
+Poisson Distribution is a convenient tool.
+Unfortunately, it is a simple prediction model, which does not find its application in certain situations.
 Such things like game status, locker-room environment, coach influence on the player, etc. are beyond the formula’s reach.
-It fails to factor in the physical condition of the player as well as home-field advantage.
+It also fails to factor in the physical condition of the player, as well as home-field advantage.

 The formula is not designed for all of that.
-Though, it finds its use in lower leagues, where it is easier to gain an edge over a sportsbook.
-You will struggle to beat the bookie by using just this distribution for major leagues as bookmakers have more advanced tools and resources at their disposal.
+Though, it is perfectly suited for lower-ranked leagues/competitions, where it is easier to gain an edge over the bookmaker.
+You would probably struggle to beat the bookie just by solely using just this distribution method for major league markets as top online bookmakers have far more advanced tools and resources at their disposal.

-Remember, the odds you find via this method also do not include the betting margin, which has a huge impact on finding value.
+Remember, the odds you find via this method DO NOT include the betting margin, which has a huge impact on finding value.
 We suggest using this technique as a great add-on to your assessment and analysis arsenal.
 Happy betting!